 For analytical purposes it may be useful to collect a separate small aliquot that is representative of the whole vial.
 The system can be configured to collect this sample (in a separate vial) in the middle of collection of the main product vial (i.e. from the centre of the product peak).

-It may turn out partway through an automated sequence that some of the later scheduled reactions are no longer required or need to be modified.
+It may turn out partway through an automated sequence that some of the later scheduled reactions in the list are no longer required or need to be modified.
 (Perhaps analysis of early output has been conducted or outcomes deduced from visible evidence).
-In this case, it is possible to disable any item in the reaction queue that has not already been started.
+In this case, it is possible to disable any item in the reaction list that has not already been started.
 This allows the system to move into more valuable reactions sooner.
-Alternatively the parameters of queued but not started reactions can be edited.
+Alternatively the parameters of queued but not started reactions can be edited from the list.

-Each reaction can be logged and then a report generated after the event.
-The report includes the number(s) of the vial(s) into which the product was captured, so can be cross referenced with analysis of the same vial tray.
+Each reaction can be logged and the data saved for offline analysis.
+The data includes the number(s) of the vial(s) into which the product was captured, so can be cross referenced with analysis of the same vial tray.